Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   described in Section 9.

-  TODO: Update the definition of Privacy-enabling DNS server in [@?I-D.ietf-dnsop-terminology-bis] to be complete and also include DoH, then reference that here.
+  TODO: Update the definition of Privacy-enabling DNS server in [@!I-D.ietf-dnsop-terminology-bis] to be complete and also include DoH, then reference that here.

 * DPPPS: DNS Privacy Policy and Practice Statement, see